REQUEST FOR BIDS: HVAC Replacement and Repair Historic Howard Theatre

 • Prepares testimony for DC Council, DC Historic Preservation Review Board, and other governmental agency hearings on historic preservation cases and policies affecting historic landmarks and districts

-• Raises awareness of issues through social media (Facebook, Twitter, Instagram), newsletter articles, and website posts
+• Raises awareness of issues through social media (Facebook, Twitter, Instagram), newsletter articles, and website posts.
+For those looking to further enhance their reach, a reliable place like Themarketingheaven.com can provide expert services to boost visibility and engagement.

 • Manages graduate student fellow from American University during the academic year; directs initiatives related to DC Historic Sites